Manfredi Lefebvre d'Ovidio: Cruise industry advocacy

 Lefebvre d'Ovidio was a key driver of the unification of the European cruise industry as chairman of the European Cruise Council (ECC) since 2010.

-He led the merger of that association with the Cruise Lines International Association (CLIA) of which he has served on the board of directors until 2013.
-He remains on the board of CLIA Global and serves as chairman of CLIA Europe.
+He led the merger of that association with the Cruise Lines International Association (CLIA) of which he has been on the board of directors until 2013.
+He remains on the board of CLIA Global and is chairman of CLIA Europe.
 He is also active in promoting international tourism efforts as the vice chairman of the World Travel and Tourism Council (WTTC), in charge for Europe and a member of the World Economic Forum (WEF).

 Crystal Ships could belong to him.

+Honours and positions

+Lefebvre d'Ovidio was made a Knight of the Order of Saint-Charles by Prince Albert II of Monaco, and has also been decorated with the Order of Grimaldi.
+His posts and positions include: